 The Separate Entity Rule Reaffirmed: A Victory for Consumers

 In Lease Finance Group, LLC v.
-Friske,[2] salvation comes to consumers and the collection-defense bar.
+Fiske,[2] salvation comes to consumers and the collection-defense bar.

-In Friske, the collectors served a restraining notice on a Wells Fargo branch in Pennsylvania while the debtor lived in Georgia.
+In Frske, the collectors served a restraining notice on a Wells Fargo branch in Pennsylvania while the debtor lived in Georgia.
 The judgment was entered in New York.

 There is an exception to the separate entity rule "due to the advent of high-speed computers and sophisticated communications equipment" such that "service of a restraining order upon a bank's main branch is adequate."
 The exception is limited to the following circumstances:

 Applied here, Georgia is not in the same jurisdiction as Pennsylvania, so the separate entity rule exception does not apply.
-The failure to serve the Georgia branch with the restraining notice voided the restraining notice.
+Because Wells Fargo’s Georgia branch wasn’t served, the restraint was ineffective as to the Georgia account.

 The court noted that New York's highest court recently affirmed the separate entity rule as applied to bank accounts in foreign countries (see that blog here: Creditors May Not Seize Foreign Bank Account Through U.S. Branches).
 However, that case did not address the issue concerning domestic bank branches.